joojn1122/Jump-Game/README.md

 ```
 I know its really bad but it's my first time creating guis in C++ :)

-It also allocates a lot of memory and even more when you continue to play,
+It also has memory leaks, because I don't really know how to fix it.
 I tried adding delete on unused objects but it eventually crashed..

 I only created this to learn more C++, also I might create a video about this